Willifme/MCDeploy/README.md

 ## Installation

-This tool requires Go to be installed.
+This tool requires Go to be installed it requires dependencies of [cli.go]("https://github.com/codegangsta/cli") and a working internet connection.
 Not prebuilt binary is yet available.

 To install: